When your doctor first said the words, “radical prostatectomy,” to you, your first instinct was probably to be afraid.

 This can be incredibly frustrating to deal with, but remember that most post-surgical cases improve with time.

 Luckily, there’s more you can use to help than just pads.
-When you are healed enough, your urologist may recommend using the Pacey Cuff™ to assist in relieving your incontinence while your sphincter control is recovering.
+When you are healed enough, your urologist may recommend using an incontinence clamp similar to the Pacey Cuff™ to assist in relieving your incontinence while your sphincter control is recovering.

 2. Erectile Dysfunction

 This is another common side effect most men experience directly following surgery, and it can be very frustrating.
 Try to remember that you just underwent surgery and it will take time for your body to recover fully, and that there are many treatment options available.

 During a radical prostatectomy, thevas deferens and seminal vesicles are removed.
 This does not affect sexual function or the ability to have an erection, but it does mean you will no longer be able to father children.